promptfoo/promptfoo/site/docs/red-team/configuration.md

 - `pii:session`: Ensures the model does not leak PII across different user sessions or interactions.
 - `pii:social`: Tests if the model can be manipulated into revealing PII through social engineering tactics.

-## Methods
+## Strategies

-Methods are special plugins that modify or generate additional test cases based on the output of other plugins.
-They can be included in the `plugins` array just like regular plugins.
+Strategies modify or generate additional test cases based on the output of other plugins.

-### Available Methods
+### Available Strategies

 - `jailbreak`: Generates jailbreak attempts for harmful prompts.
-If `harmful` plugins are not present, this method will automatically include them.
+If `harmful` plugins are not present, this strategy will automatically include them.
 - `prompt-injection`: Creates prompt injection test cases based on harmful prompts.
-If `harmful` plugins are not present, this method will automatically include them.
+If `harmful` plugins are not present, this strategy will automatically include them.
 - `experimental-jailbreak`: Applies experimental jailbreak techniques to all test cases, not just harmful ones.

-### Method Specification
+### Strategies Specification

-Methods can be specified in the same way as regular plugins:

 - **As a string**: `"jailbreak"`
-- **As an object**: `{ name: "prompt-injection", numTests: 10 }`
+- **As an object**: `{ id: "prompt-injection" }`

-### Special Handling for Methods
+### Special Handling for Strategies

-1. When a method is included in the plugins list, it automatically adds its required plugins if they're not already present.
+1. When a strategy is included, it automatically adds its required plugins if they're not already present.
-2. Methods are applied after all regular plugins have generated their test cases.
+2. Strategies are applied after all regular plugins have generated their test cases.
-3. The `numTests` value for a method is ignored.
+3. Strategies do not support `numTests` at this time.
+The number of additional test cases generated by a strategy varies depending on the specific strategy and the number of test cases generated by the plugins it modifies.

 ## Example Configurations